patti-favaron/MeteoFlux_Support/README.md

     <Processed_Data_File>

-is the pathname of the a file containing processed sonic data in MeteoFlux Core V2 aggregated format, and
+is the pathname of the a file containing processed sonic data in MeteoFlux(R) Core V2 aggregated format, and

     <Out_Prefix>